medikoo/modules-webmake/README.md

 ### Different versions of same package will colide (TODO)

-Let's say, required package A uses version 0.2 of package C and required package B uses version 0.3 of same version, it will most likely crash.
+Let's say, required package A uses version 0.2 of package C and required package B uses version 0.3 of same package, it will most likely crash.
 Currently webmake will take C in version that was called first and will give it to both A and B.

 ## TODO